- Specs / Requirements

 If you are using the HD PVR 2, once you have connected your PC to HD PVR 2 and run Hauppauge Capture, you can disconnect the USB cable to your PC and the passthrough will continue to run as long as HD PVR 2 still has power.

-It is not recommended to use a different USB cable other than the cable provided with the device.
+It is not recommended to use a longer USB cable other than the 2 meter USB cable provided with the device.

 The power adapter is 6V 1.6 amps.